ChangsenJiang/BIOL8706_project/Week6_Progress_update.md

 For exon region, several things are done:

-- Change the MixtureFinder cmd to `-m MIX+MFP` and rerun the analysis in 4255 loci
+- Changed the MixtureFinder command to `-m MIX+MFP` and reran the analysis on 4255 loci.
-- After changing the species filter logic, use ModelFinder on 14194 exon loci, and calculate qCF and pp
+- After modifying the species filter logic, applied ModelFinder to 14194 exon loci, and calculated qCF and pp values.
-- Fixed the species tree in original paper to get the right clade grouping (2 kind of paper tree used), then calculate the qCF and pp result for both ModelFinder and Mixture Finder
+- Fixed the species tree in original paper in ASTRAL to get the correct clade grouping (2 kind of paper tree used), then calculate the qCF and pp result for both ModelFinder and Mixture Finder
-- Calculate the BIC difference (BIC_MIX - BIC_MF) for 4255 exon loci and visulize it
+- Calculate the BIC difference (BIC_MIX - BIC_MF) for 4255 exon loci and visulized it
+- Calculated qCF/pp results for the filtered 36794 intergenic region loci using MixtureFinder.